A brief overview of kernel and program caching mechanism¶

 specialization constants values,

-the device this program is built for,
+the set of devices this program is built for.

 The kernels map’s key consists of two components: